lihas/windows-DPI-scaling-sample/README.md

-The visual studio solution constans 2 projects
+The visual studio solution constans 2 projects (3 projects now. see update 1)

 1. DPIHelper (static lib)
 This is the helper library which contains class DpiHelper.
 This has functions for setting and getting DPI.